 ||Women's Cross Country||MAAC Championship||CC-6th, NU-8th||2||0|

 |Feb.
 8||Hockey||Niagara||L, 4-2||0||1|

 ||MAAC Championships||CC-3rd, NU-6th||2||0|

 |April 25-27||Golf||MAAC Championships||All Day||0||0|

-Canisius has won the Battle of the Bridge competition three straight times and in five of the last six years!
+Canisius needs one victory to win the Battle of the Bridge competition for the fourth straight time and sixth time in the last seven years!

 2012-13 Battle of the Bridge Standings

 2010-11 Battle of the Bridge Standings